amckinney/backend-dev/docs/training-guide.md

 #### Piazza

-Piazza is used for mentors and students to post querstions or tips that *should be shared amongst all other students*.
-For example, if you find yourself refencing an insightful article or website in a code review, make a post about it!
+Piazza is used for mentors and students to post questions or tips that *should be shared amongst all other students*.
+For example, if you find yourself referencing an insightful article or website in a code review, make a post about it!
 The course staff and future mentors will be able to learn from previous knowledge sharing, so these efforts will improve the course over time.